luster-io/impulse/README.md

 ###interaction.end()

   Ends the interaction.
 You can do this on touchend.
+Returns a promise fulfilled with the final state of the interaction.